 Marriage is a firm union between a man and his wife, and it requires you to meet certain conditions to ensure a happy, conjugal life.
 There are times due to unavoidable circumstances, Muslims choose certain egregious reasons for divorce.
-Islam strongly supports early marriage and advises Muslim against breaching the marriage contract.
+Islam strongly supports early marriage and advises Muslims against breaching the marriage contract.

 But because of certain unfortunate circumstances, the matrimonial contract for Muslims is broken.
 One such dissolution is by following the process of divorce.
 Under Islamic Shariah law, divorce takes place upon an agreement between both parties based on the court of law.
 Divorce should not be considered as the rule of life.

-Prophet Muhammad PBUH said, among the things that have been permitted in Islam, divorce is undoubtedly the worst.
+Prophet Muhammad PBUH said, that among the things that have been permitted in Islam, divorce is undoubtedly the worst.
 Unless absolutely necessary, divorce should be avoided.

-Top 5 reason for divorce
+Top 5 Reasons for Divorce

 With the proper attitude and the right Islamic spirit, you must only seek divorce in unavoidable circumstances.
 The reason divorce is so hated is that it brings dire consequences and scars families.